Is a postgraduate degree right for you?

 - Do you have the broad multidisciplinary perspective needed to tackle your industry’s most pressing issues?

 - Are you interested in gaining the business and leadership skills to contribute at a higher level and take part in your organization’s strategy development and implementation?

 Your answers to these questions might lead you towards either a master’s degree in an applied science program (like engineering or nursing) or a degree in business.
 But what if you’re interested in doing both?
-The MEL and MHLP offer a uniquely hybrid experience, combining graduate-level engineering education with executive leadership development.
+The MEL and MHLP offer an uniquely interdisciplinary experience, combining graduate-level applied sciences education with executive leadership development.
 Students gain cutting-edge technical skills and knowledge, enabling them to innovate in their industry, while also acquiring the business fundamentals for strategic decision making and confident leadership through courses taught by UBC Sauder’s Robert H. Lee Graduate School.

 This unique combination is what makes the MEL and MHLP degrees attractive option for professionals who do not want to limit themselves to a purely technical or purely business degree.
 Students and alumni repeatedly mention the career-enhancing advantages that come from being able to make significant contributions to both technical and business decisions.

 How much time can you spend away from work?

 Postgraduate degrees range in length, usually from a minimum length of 12 months and up to 24 months or more, and some are offered as part-time options.